-In today’s competitive landscape, creating a diverse and inclusive workforce is essential to not only creating the right work culture to increase employee retention, but it creates a workplace that allows employees to share experiences, stories and different concepts with one another, allowing them to think outside of the box.
-A diverse and inclusive workforce allows employees to feel safe in their environment and to build trusted and genuine relationships.
-Diverse workforces are 35% more likely to outperform competitors¹.
+In today’s competitive landscape, creating a diverse and inclusive workforce is essential not only in creating the right work culture to increase employee retention, but creating a workplace that allows employees to share experiences, stories and different concepts with one another, empowering them to think outside of the box.
+A diverse workplace is an inclusive environment that provides equal rights and opportunities for all workers, regardless of gender, colour, age, ethnicity, physical ability, sexual orientation, religious beliefs, and more.

 Use inclusive language when advertising a role

 The barriers to a diverse workforce begin to emerge at the beginning of the candidate journey.
 Job vacancies often use buzzwords, such as “champion”, “active” and “collaborate”, which may seem like harmless terms – but they carry hidden gendered categorisation.